Skip to content

 End Try

-' Open the binary file for writing
+' open binary file for writing

 Dim output As BinaryWriter = Nothing